openxla/stablehlo/docs/spec_draft.md

 `[[(0, 0), (1, 0)], [(0, 1), (1, 1)], [(2, 0), (3, 0)], [(2, 1), (3, 1)]]`.

-2) **cross_partition** (as in "only cross-partition communications will be happening within each run group").
+2) **cross_partition** (as in "only cross-partition communications will be happening within each process group").
 This strategy takes `partition_groups` - a list of lists of partition ids - and computes a Cartesian product of `partition_groups` by `replica_ids`. `partition_groups` must have unique elements and cover all `partition_ids`.
 More formally: